 - Are you, your partners and your accountant comfortable trying something new?

 Those persons with an ownership interest in an LLC are known as "members."
 Each member is required to make a capital contribution in the form of cash, property, or services to an LLC.
 Management of an LLC is vested in its members.
 However, the articles of organization may provide that management be vested, in whole or part, in a manager(s).
-Members of an LLC are not personally liable for the acts and obligations of the company just like shareholders of a are not liable.
-The people managing the LLC, whether they are members or managers, are not personally liable for the LLC’s debts and obligations.Transfer of a Membership Interest in an LLC
+Members of an LLC are not personally liable for the acts and obligations of the company just like shareholders of a corporation are not liable.
+The people managing the LLC, whether they are members or managers, are not personally liable for the LLC’s debts and obligations.Get Started Now

-The lawyers at Bellas & Wachowski have the background and business experience to help you determine whether the LLC is a business structure that will benefit your new or existing company.
+The Chicago business lawyers of Bellas & Wachowski have the background and know-how to help you determine whether the LLC is a business structure that will benefit your new or existing company.
 We have a solid foundation and practical knowledge of business organizations and the issues that accompany the formation, operation, purchase, sale and termination of businesses.
-Significantly, we are aware of the costs associated with the formation of an LLC and have procedures in place to make this process as economical as possible.
-Contact our senior partner George Bellas at 847.823.9030 Ext: 219 or email@example.com to discuss the unique needs of your business enterprise.